adakozuchow/qnotes3/.ai/business-functions-details.md

 - **Description**: Counts notes that haven't been updated in more than 2 days
 - **Implementation Notes**:
   - Compare current timestamp with last update timestamp
-  - Exclude notes with status "DONE"
+  - Exclude notes with priority "DONE"
   - MongoDB aggregation for efficient counting

 ### 2.2 High Priority Notes Counter